ocurrent/obuilder/README.md

 OBuilder takes a build script (similar to a Dockerfile) and performs the steps in it in a sandboxed environment.

 After each step, OBuilder uses the snapshot feature of the filesystem (ZFS or Btrfs) to store the state of the build.
 There is also an Rsync backend that copies the build state.
+On Linux, it uses `runc` to sandbox the build steps, but any system that can run a command safely in a chroot could be used.
 Repeating a build will reuse the cached results where possible.

-OBuilder aims to be portable, although currently only Linux support is present.
-On Linux, it uses `runc` to sandbox the build steps, but any system that can run a command safely in a chroot could be used.
+OBuilder can also use Docker as a backend (fully replacing of `runc` and the snapshotting filesystem) on any system supported by Docker (Linux, Windows, …).

 OBuilder stores the log output of each build step.
 This is useful for CI, where you may still want to see the output even if the result was cached from some other build.